The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 A common defence in dating apps is, “It’s just a preference.”
 However, a genuine preference is flexible and individual (unique to a person), whereas fetishisation is rigid and reductive.

-The Difference✅ Genuine Preference🚩 Racial Fetishization
+Question✅ Genuine Preference🚩 Racial Fetishisation

 Flexibility